 Outcome - What is our intended impact?
 Support the critical linkage between mental health and well-being and student success.
 Outputs - What do we do?
 Support vulnerable students including youth-at-risk to stay in school to graduation.
 Continue to provide the resources and professional development for staff to improve mental health literacy through the implementation of the tiered approach to mental health services.
 Promote well-being through sustained implementation of physical and mental health supports, and social-emotional programs.
 Inputs - What do we invest?
 Deliver a tiered model of service to meet the needs of diverse learners.
 Continue to implement the Student Support referral process based on student goals and teaching to independence.
 Collaborate with internal and external partners to deliver an integrated service model to meet Individual Education Plan (IEP) goals.
 Continue to provide educators with strategies that promote trauma-sensitive classrooms and to implement mindfulness, Christian meditation and self-regulation practices in all classrooms.
 Continue to implement programs aligned with the Healthy Schools Framework and in collaboration with organizations and researchers, including Drop Everything And Move (DEAM), Play Like a Champion, EVERFI online learning modules related to health and wellness, The Recess Project, Adolescent Social Relationships and the Brock Healthy Youth Project (BHYP).
 Integrate experiences and learning about the arts, health and wellness to develop initiatives for students that promote well-being.
-Monitoring - How will we know we are successful? review and analyze data collected from activities outlined in the Board's Mental Health Strategy review data related to support delivery and outcomes for students and staff with mental health challenges are succession: Teview data related to support delivery and outcomes for students and staff with mental health challenges Outcome - What is our intended E impact?
-Inhance communication opportunities with parents, partners, schools and community.
+Monitoring - How will we know we are successful? review and analyze data collected from activities outlined in the Board's Mental Health Strategy review data related to support delivery and outcomes for students and staff with mental health challenges Outcome - What is our intended impact?
+Enhance communication opportunities with parents, partners, schools and community.
 Outputs - What do we do?
 Increase wrap-around services for students through community partners.
-7 Redesign and develop a new corporate website to enhance communication with partners.
+Redesign and develop a new corporate website to enhance communication with partners.
 Inputs - What do we invest?
-Continue to work with community agencies to improve access and reduce wait times for student services. · Work with IT and Communications staff responsible for website redesign.
+Continue to work with community agencies to improve access and reduce wait times for student services.
+Work with IT and Communications staff responsible for website redesign.
 Collaborate with research partners and organizations in order to engage in evidence-informed practices and knowledge mobilization that supports learning about improving outcomes for all students.
-Monitoring - How will we know collect feedback about community partnerships and service access we are successful? track website usage Outcome - What is our intended F impact?
+Monitoring - How will we know we are successful? collect feedback about community partnerships and service access track website usage Outcome - What is our intended impact?
 Promote partnerships that align with merging social service models and needs.
 Outputs - What do we do?
 Create a parent support portal that provides resources and community contacts for families.
 Collaborate with community agencies through the Niagara Children's Planning Council to address emotional vulnerability of students.
 Inputs - What do we invest?
 Develop a parent support portal.
 Administer the Middle Development Instrument (MDI) to support the Niagara Children's Planning Council collective impact framework to address emotional vulnerability for elementary students.

-Mo onitoring - How will we know • track access to parent portal we e are successful? • review and analyze Board and individual school MDI results
+Monitoring - How will we know track access to parent portal we are successful? review and analyze Board and individual school MDI results